Nostromos/qli/README.md

 ## Summary
 Build a CLI Quiz app that uses flags to customize the game experience.
 The quiz is trivia style - the user is asked a question and provides a freeform answer.

+## Thoughts
+**Total Time: 4 hours 14 minutes**
+I thought this would be easier.
+I was so confident in my approach that I spent some time researching CLI formatting and ANSI colors codes.
+I eventually discarded that approach to better the underlying logic.

+I did learn a lot about golang, packages, and concurrency.
+Idiomatic go still feels a bit alien, especially with repetitive error handling.
+Typing `if err != nil {...}` is annoying, but I trust its become idiomatic for a reason.

 ## Requirements
 ### Part 1
 - [x] Ingests CSV file